 Written By David Cusick

-Rooftop solar is one of the most easily accessible forms of renewable energy for Martinez homeowners.
+Rooftop solar is one of the most easily accessible forms of renewable energy for Martinez residents.
 Solar power can cut your energy costs and lower your carbon footprint.
 However, it's important to select a reputable solar installer.
-That’s why, after conducting thorough research on installers, we compiled a guide to the most reliable solar companies in Martinez.
-These installers offer excellent service.
+Luckily, we’ve analyzed local solar providers and created a guide to the best solar companies in Martinez.
+These trusted providers are reliable options known for their quality services.

 Reliable customer support